 The contradiction between capitalist development and the Simpler Way alternative can be summarised as follows: the alternative is indented in bold.

-A few people are allowed to own almost all the capital and to decide what will be developed.
+Conventional development allows a few people to own almost all the capital and to decide what will be developed.
 They only invest their capital in developing whatever will make most profit for themselves, and this will always involve using Third World land, labour and resources to produce things richer people want to buy.

-The basic assumption is that development is (or the key to it is) getting the economy going, cranking up business turnover, that is, the amount of producing and consuming going on.
-A rising GDP means more wealth is being created.
+The basic assumption is that development is (or the key to it is) getting the economy going, cranking up production for sale and thus business turnover, i.e., increasing the GDP.

 It is most important to free market forces as much as possible.
-The market system is the best/only way to facilitate this.
+The market system is the best/only way to facilitate development.

 This also explains why the development taking place is so grossly inappropriate; the wrong industries are developed.
 Market forces determine that most of the development is of industries to provide crops and consumer goods for the small rich local elites or for export to the rich countries.
 Yet all that labour and land could have been fully devoted by poor people to meeting their own needs.

 Giving maximum freedom to market forces is precisely what the transnational corporations and local business classes want.
 They do not want any restriction on their freedom to go where they like and produce what they like and sell it where they like.
 Satisfactory development would make sure scarce resources were devoted to meeting urgent needs.